 What Should You Look for When Hiring a Music Manager?

-Hiring a music manager is a major decision.
-They are incredibly beneficial.
+Hiring a music manager is a major decision and can be incredibly beneficial.
 Choosing the right band manager can help you gain recognition and allow you to focus on creating amazing music.

-Whether you are a solo artist or work with bandmates, find out how to get a music manager that will truly look out for your best interests.
+If you have made the decision to hire a music manager, you should know what to look for in order to find the best fit for yourself or your band.
+Whether you are a solo artist or work with band members, find out how to get a music manager who will truly look out for your best interests.

-You Should Have a Natural Rapport with Your Manager
+You Should Have Natural Rapport with Your Manager

 Find a Music Manager That Has Experience in the Industry